DE

 The Vedic tradition begins its answer to the question »who we are« with a fundamental distinction: between the observer and the observed.

 To make sense of this distinction, Foundations I explores Sāṃkhya — the philosophical system that lays the groundwork.
 Sāṃkhya works with two principles: Puruṣa — pure consciousness, the observer — and Prakṛti — everything that can be observed, including thoughts, emotions, and the body.
-It provides the theoretical ground that the practical paths of Yoga build on.
+It provides the theoretical ground that all further talks build on.

 Who we think we are